 The podcast magazine Third Ear presents an evocative sound universe in the exhibition where Rosenkrantz’s hair-raising illustrations of Edgar Allan Poe’s horror stories Tales of Mystery and Imagination are brought to life.
 In continuation of the exhibition, you can also immerse yourself in an interactive colour and sound installation created by the design and art collective YOKE in collaboration with Third Ear.
 Surrounded by undulating colour patterns, you can add new colours and sounds to the installation through your body’s movements.

-COMING UP: FARSHAD FARZANKIA
+COMING UP: FARSHAD FARZANKIA - IF I STAND

 Step into the world of Farshad Farzankia and discover his wild and colourful painted poetry.